MysteryPancake/Houdini-OpenCL/README.md

 }
 ```

-We can make this code even better by taking advantage of OpenCL.
+We can make this code even better by taking advantage of special features in OpenCL.

-Remember how in VEX we had to use two wrangles for the odd and even steps?
+In VEX we had to use two wrangles for the odd and even passes.
 In OpenCL we can do it all at once!

 ### Writeback kernels